 (Note: I have included the tropical signs and the dates the Sun is moving through them based on our seasonal experience along with the alternate name of the constellation.
 So for example if you were born on March 1 the Sun was in the constellation of the Waterbearer and it was in the seasonal sign of Pisces, or if you were born on March 21 when the Sun was at Zero Aries marking the Spring Equinox the Sun was located in the constellation of the Fish and the sign of Aries or Spring).

 The Table Below is from the article with some adjustments.
 The first bolded sign name is what the article listed with the dates the Sun is in that constellation.
 I have given the alternate constellation names and dates the Sun is in the seasonal or tropical sign.
-Below this listing from the article I have included two more tables that separate the listings as another way to show the difference.
+Below the article’s listing I have included two more tables that separate the listings as another way to show the difference.

 If we call the constellation by its alternate name, the GoatFish, then the Sun is in the Goatfish from Jan 20 to Feb 16 but it is in the seasonal sign of Capricorn marked by the Winter Solstice…on Dec 21…for the next 30 days.